 - Temperature: 68-82 degrees Fahrenheit

-- Comet: The Comet variation can be seen in combination with other pattern and color morphs.
+- Comet: The Comet variation can be seen in combination with other patterns and color morphs.
 The term denotes platys that have distinctive black trim on the top and bottom edges of their tailfin.

 - Bleeding-Heart: Bleeding Hearts have rosy streaks that run vertically down their bodies.